“Life is no obedience lesson, it’s a way of living together”

 • Picture of Stevie as a puppy

-PPF combines online and in-person learning to guide humans through the delicate first months with a new puppy.
-These classes provide information, expectation-setting, and emotional support to help you navigate this critical stage with confidence and understanding.
+Slowcialization combines online and in-person learning to guide humans through the delicate first months with a new puppy.
+These classes offer education, expectation-setting, and emotional support to help you navigate this critical stage with confidence and clarity.

-Unlike typical puppy start or obedience classes, PPF challenges traditional approaches and introduces a more ethical, holistic way of raising a secure, confident young dog.
-Most unwanted behavior stems from pain or insecurity, so we focus on relationship-building, making your puppy feel safe, and helping them trust the world around them.
+Unlike typical puppy or obedience classes, Slowcialization rethinks traditional approaches and introduces a more ethical, holistic way of raising a secure, confident young dog.
+Most unwanted behaviors stem from pain or insecurity, so the focus is on relationship-building, helping your puppy feel safe, and supporting their ability to trust the world around them.

 • Peaceful adolescent dogs

-PACE supports dogs and their humans through the challenging adolescent period with a blend of online and in-person learning.
-The program focuses on building trust, calm, and confidence while guiding dogs through exploration, testing boundaries, and learning self-control — all without coercion, fear, or force.
+This program supports dogs and their humans through the challenging adolescent period with a blend of online and in-person learning.
+It focuses on building trust, calm, and confidence while guiding dogs through exploration, boundary-testing, and developing self-control — all without coercion, fear, or force, and with careful attention to how overstimulation and over-exercise impact behavior.

-We address how over-excitement, over-exercise, and overstimulation can negatively affect your dog’s physical and emotional well-being.
-Through relationship-focused exercises, enrichment, and confidence-building, PACE introduces a holistic, ethical approach to raising emotionally healthy, well-rounded adult dogs.
+You’ll gain practical tools and a deeper understanding of your adolescent dog, helping create a smoother, more connected transition into adulthood.
+Through relationship-focused exercises, enrichment, and confidence-building, this class offers a holistic, ethical approach to raising emotionally healthy, well-rounded adult dogs.

 • Dog walking a long leash